Frequently Asked Questions

 Participants in plans that have opted to make coronavirus-related loans available can request a coronavirus-related loan online or through the call center.

 When requesting a coronavirus-related loan, participants in plans that have opted to make coronavirus-related loans available will be asked to self-certify that they meet an eligibility requirement.
 This can be done online or on a recorded line.
+TIAA will use similar self-certification language as provided in IRS Notice 2020-50.

 Retirement plan rules will continue to determine how many loans a participant can have at one time.
-From a repayment standpoint, it’s important to note that payments from multiple loans may be greater than payments from one loan.

 Depending on the employer’s plan rules, the participant may be allowed to continue making payments after leaving the job or may be required to repay the outstanding loan in a lump sum.